blbadger/blbadger.github.io/polynomial-roots.md

 ![roots]({{https://blbadger.github.io}}/newton-method/real_newton_still.png)

 This plot seems reasonable, as the points near the roots converge quickly.
-Looking closer at the point $x=-0.8413$,
+Looking closer at the point $x= - 0.8410713881$,

-{% include youtube.html id='OGDTLGhvj9Y' %}
+{% include youtube.html id='D2fmFNISpco' %}

 we find a [Cantor set](fractal-geometry.md).
 Not only does this polynomial exhibit many values that are slow to find a root, as was the case for $x^3 - 1$, but these slow- or non-converging points form a fractal.
 To see which values are in the set of non-converging points, first observe that Newton's method will fail for points where $f'(x) = 0$, and for $f'(x) = 3x^2-7$ this evaluates to $x = \pm \sqrt{7/3}$.